pyxploiter/socket-programming/File Transfer/README.md

 * The FFC takes the name of the file to search as command line arguments.
 For example “./FFC file_to_find.txt”
 *  The FFC then connects with the FFS running at a known port No on the server.
 * FFC sends the file name to search (file_to_find.txt, in this case) to FFS.
-* FFS, on receiving the file name to search, crawls the whole file system starting from the root directory.
+* FFS, on receiving the file name to search, crawls the the server database folder.
 * FFS populates a Python dictionary with the key (absolute path name) : value (size of the file) pairs for all instances of the file found on the system.
 * If the file is not available on the file system, the FFC is informed.
 Both FFC and FFS exit gracefully.
 *  In case the file is found, the FFS sends the detail (absolute path name and file size) of all the instances of the file to the FFC.